Tyreek Hill Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 - Hill has been the target of 111 of his team's 429 passing attempts this season, or 25.9% of the target share.

-- Hill has seen the ball thrown his way 14 times in the red zone this season, 24.1% of his team's 58 red zone pass attempts.
+- With 14 targets in the red zone this season, Hill has been on the receiving end of 24.1% of his team's 58 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Cowboys.